Frequently Asked Questions

 Do you offer a payment plan?

 Yes.
-You can check out with Afterpay, Paypal Credit, or Affirm.
+You can check out with Shop Pay, Afterpay, Paypal Credit, or Affirm.
+Here's a guide to the different payment plans.

 Yes.
-With Affirm, you finance the total amount after a discount is applied.
+With any of the payment plans, you finance the total amount after a discount is applied.
 The total amount includes shipping and tax as well.

 How much interest do I pay if I finance with Affirm?